Iman Vellani: Early life

-Vellani was born in August 2002 in Karachi to a Sindhi family.
+Of Pakistani background, Vellani was born on 12 August 2002 in Karachi to a Sindhi family.
 She moved to Canada when she was a year old, and was raised as an Ismaili Muslim.
 She graduated from Unionville High School in Markham, Ontario.
 Vellani was selected as a member of the TIFF Next Wave Committee at the 2019 Toronto International Film Festival.
 Before being cast in Ms. Marvel at the end of her last year of high school, Vellani had planned to attend the Ontario College of Art & Design University with a focus on integrated media.